KillzXGaming/Mario-Kart-8-Blender-Path-XML-Exporter/README.md

 ~~- UI for converting path types to easily make paths.
 (Example, duplicate lap paths and convert to enemy paths to instantly make them or use as a base)~~

+**In the future?
+May do if requested enough**
+A way to import mkwii CT paths.
+These could then be scaled along with the course in blender.

 ## How to use: